 Data are facts that are collected and stored together to provide information or to be studied.

 Data helps create knowledge from which to make important decisions about health care.
-Health care decisions that are made using the best possible data help to bring about improvements to the health of British Columbians and to the healthcare system.
+Health care decisions that are made using the best possible data help to bring about improvements to the health of British Columbians and to the health care system.

 British Columbia has a long history of making administrative data available for researchers to use.
 The BC SUPPORT Unit’s Data Plan describes how the Unit and its partners are building upon existing services with the development of new tools and services for researchers in BC to advance patient oriented research.

-Data Plan Objectives
+Data Plan Objectives and Goals

 The overall data-related objectives of the BC SUPPORT Unit are improving high-quality patient-oriented research by: